France Bloch-Sérazin: Biography

 These two French women were beheaded with a guillotine in this prison because of their resistance to National Socialist tyranny in occupied France.

+Personal life

+In May 1939, Bloch married Frédéric "Frédo" Sérazin, a French metalworker, trade unionist, communist and French resistance fighter.
+Together they had one child, Roland Sérazin (1940–2020).

 Bloch family

 Bloch's husband, Frédo Sérazin was arrested in February 1940, under the Daladier government, imprisoned first at the Sisteron fortress in March 1940, then at Châteaubriant, and finally at the Voves camp.
 He was assassinated by the German militia or the Gestapo in 1944 in Saint-Etienne, France.

 Although Bloch's parents survived the Holocaust, her paternal grandmother, Louise Laure Marie Lévy Bloch (born Carling, near the France-German border on 15 June 1858), was almost 86 when she was arrested on 12 May 1944 by the Gestapo in a roundup in Néris-les-Bains.
 Louise Bloch was interned in Vichy.
 She was transferred on 26 May 1944 to the camp near Drancy and received registration number 23255.
 Despite her advanced age, she was reportedly a model of energy, confidence and strength.
 On 30 May 1944, she was deported to Auschwitz in convoy number 75.
 She died there 5 days later, on 4 June 1944.
 A plaque listing the deportees can be found at the Monument to the Dead in Néris-les-Bains, France; it bears her name.